MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-container-apps-v1.md

 **`targetPort`** - **Application target port**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The designated port for the application to run on.
-If no value is provided and the builder is used to build the runnable application image, the target port will be set to 80 for Python applications and 8080 for all other platform applications.
-If no value is provided when creating a Container App, the target port will default to 80.
-Note: when using this task to update a Container App, the target port may be updated if not provided based on changes to the ingress property.
+The target port that the Container App will listen on.
+If not provided, this value will be "80" for Python applications and "8080" for all other supported platforms.
 <!-- :::editable-content-end::: -->
 <br>